samuel-s-marques/thisbotdoesnotexist/readme.md

 1. Clone the repository: `git clone https://github.com/samuel-s-marques/thisbotdoesnotexist.git`
 2. Navigate into the project directory: `cd thisbotdoesnotexist`
 3. Install dependencies: `npm i`
-4. Fill the .env with values
+4. Fill the .env-example with values and rename it to `.env`

 ## Usage